Halloween-Last minute ideas for a backyard bash

 Set two medium-sized logs side by side in the middle of the hole.

-Place newspapers, hay, or wood pieces in the spot for kindling.
+Place newspapers, hay, or wood pieces in the kindling spot.

 Light a match and carefully place it in the middle to start the kindling.